mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Federation isn't Enough {#federation}

-A widely known technique for managing centralization in Internet protocols is federation -- designing them in such a way that new instances of any intermediary or otherwise centralized function are relatively easy to create, and they can maintain interoperability and connectivity with other instances.
+A widely known technique for managing centralization in Internet protocols is federation -- designing them in such a way that new instances of any centralized function are relatively easy to create, and they can maintain interoperability and connectivity with other instances.

 For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that are necessarily centralized:

 1. Giving each user a globally unique address, and
 2. Routing messages to the user, even when they change network locations or are disconnected for long periods of time.

 E-mail reuses DNS to help mitigate the first risk.
-To mitigate the second, it defines an intermediary role for routing users' messages, the Message Transfer Agent (MTA).
+To mitigate the second, it defines a specific role for routing users' messages, the Message Transfer Agent (MTA).
 By allowing anyone to deploy an MTA and defining rules for interconnecting them, the protocol's users avoid a requirement for a single central router.

 Users can (and often do) choose to delegate that role to someone else, or run their own MTA.
 However, running your own mail server has become difficult, because of the likelihood of a small MTA being classified as a spam source.
 Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, indirectly centralizing the protocol’s operation (see {{indirect}}).